Kotlin/KEEP/notes/project-loom.md

 it is no longer possible to guarantee that all suspension points are known at compile time, which is again a [useful property](#why-suspension-points-matter).

-If Java opens up a possibility to choose which carrier threads virtual threads are scheduled to,

-It's a totally different situation if Java opens up Continuation API
+If Java opens up a possibility to choose which carrier threads virtual threads can run on, It's almost equivalent to opening up the Continuation API because `Continuation.yield` (suspending) is equivalent to `LockSupport.park`, `Continuation.run` (resuming) is equivalent to `LockSupport.unpark`.
+Except, depending on the details, we might need to create an additional coordinator thread that does parking and unparking.

 ## JEP 505.
 Structured concurrency

 Basically, the feature brings new `StructuredTaskScope` API.

+## JEP 506.
+Scoped Values